-- 16. Central Bedfordshire Council has a statutory duty to promote equality of opportunity, eliminate unlawful discrimination, harassment and victimisation and foster good relations in respect of nine protected characteristics; age disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation - 17.
+- 18. Central Bedfordshire Council has a statutory duty to promote equality of opportunity, eliminate unlawful discrimination, harassment and victimisation and foster good relations in respect of nine protected characteristics; age disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation - 19.
 To support vulnerable people to feel safe it is important that they know how to complain about services they receive, feel heard when they raise complaints and that action is taken where appropriate.
-The report evidences that service users have been able to complain and thatwhere complaints have been upheld failings are identified and improvements are put in place. - 18.
+The report evidences that service users have been able to complain and that where complaints have been upheld failings are identified and improvements are put in place. - 20.
 Due to the limitations of the capture and reporting system for complaints the report includes limited analysis of equalities and diversity information.
 However the indications are that very few complaints include concerns relating to discrimination.

-Conclusion and next Steps
+Conclusion and next steps

-19. The Committee is asked to note the Customer Feedback - Complaints, Compliments Annual Report 1 April 2014- 31 March 2015.
+21. The Committee is asked to consider and comment on the Customer Feedback - Complaints, Compliments Annual Report 1 April 2015- 31 March 2016.